psxdev/KallistiOS/utils/pvrtex/readme_unformatted.txt

 --mip-resize [method], -R [method]
 	When using mipmaps, resizes nonsquare images to be square.
 This option does nothing if not using mipmaps or the image is already square (after --resize).
 This new size calculation occurs after the standard --resize.
 Source images are only resized once.
 This option will not resize the image to a power-of-two size if it's not already (use --resize for that).

 	Method controls how the image will be resized.

 	NONE
 		Generates an error if input image is not a valid mipmap size.
 This is the default.
+	OPT
+		Generates mipmaps if the image is square, otherwise mipmaps will be disabled and no error generated.
 	X2
 		Doubles the narrower dimension.
 A 256x32 image will be resized to 64x64.
 If mip-resize is enabled, but no method is specified, this is the default.
 	X4